August 2, 2017

 Step away to evaluate

 As you know, it can be difficult to compare your BATNA to a negotiated agreement as the terms become more varied and complex.
 Because of this, it’s important to give yourself space to compare any offer on the table to the value of your BATNA.
 Think beyond just the numbers.
 Which deal best meets all of your interests?
-Evaluating more subjective interests alongside cost and money gives you a better understanding of the full value of a negotiated outcome, but those comparisons are always easily assessed.
+Evaluating more subjective interests alongside cost and money gives you a better understanding of the full value of a negotiated outcome, but those comparisons are not always easily assessed.
 For instance, a plaintiff needs to evaluate how much she values the certainty and closure of a $30,000 negotiated settlement if her BATNA involves taking the case to court and possibly winning three times as much.

 Use your BATNA as a shield and sword